 Multiple Myeloma Cancer

-Unfortunately, not everyone that has multiple myeloma develops symptoms early on.
+Unfortunately, not everyone who has multiple myeloma develops symptoms early on.
 When symptoms do develop, they may include:

 The severity of symptoms may also vary.
 Some people only develop mild symptoms, while others may have significant symptoms and develop complications.